Facebook Pixel

 The key insight is that we need to sort rows based on two criteria: the number of soldiers (primary) and the row index (secondary).
 Since all 1s appear before all 0s in each row, counting soldiers becomes a simple task of finding where the 1s end.

-Once we have the soldier count for each row, we need to sort the row indices based on these counts.
+Once we have the soldier count for each row, we sort the row indices based on these counts.
 Python's sort is stable, meaning if two elements compare equal, they maintain their original relative order.
 By sorting indices [0, 1, 2, ..., m-1] using soldier counts as the key, rows with the same soldier count automatically maintain their index order, satisfying our tiebreaker rule.

 Finally, we just take the first k elements from our sorted indices to get the k weakest rows.